dhairyamahajann/dhairyamahajann/README.md

 - 👋 Hi, I’m @dhairyamahajann
-- 👀 I’m interested in data science
+- 👀 I’m interested in Full-Stack UI UX
 - 🌱 I’m currently learning Python and Web development
 - 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me www.linkedin.com/in/dhairya-mahajan-1b2750202
+- 📫 How to reach me https://www.linkedin.com/in/dhairya-mahajan/

 <!---
 dhairyamahajann/dhairyamahajann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.